caddyserver/website/src/docs/markdown/extending-caddy/placeholders.md

 # Placeholders

-In Caddy, placeholders are processed by each individual plugin themselves.
-They are not parsed at config time, but instead preserved and processed at runtime.
+In Caddy, placeholders are processed by each individual plugin as needed; they do not automatically work everywhere.

 This means that if you wish for your plugin to support placeholders, you must explicitly add support for them.